Milestone-Proposal:Parametron, 1954

 FACOM 201 (1960): Commercialization of MUSASINO-1B.

 FACOM 202 (1960): Commercialization of the PC-2.
 For scientific and technical calculations.
-At the time of completion, it was the fastest computer in Japan.
+At the time of completion, it became the fastest computer in Japan.

 Mitsubishi Electric